abhijaatx/YouTube-Crawler/README.md

 # YouTube-Crawler
-A youtube crawler to get the comments and put it in an env ,csv or text file.
+A youtube comment scraper to get the comments and put it in an env ,csv or text file.